d-negatu/vibetune/README.md

 ----
 Vibetune is a locally hosted, cross-platform application that turns music into a social experience.
 This prototype supports droping vibe posts, managing playlists and matchmaking based on shared music tastes.

-Whether you're building a playlist, exploring new genres, or sharing your vibe with others, Vibetune makes it easier.
+Whether you're building a playlist, exploring new genres, or sharing your vibe with other Spotify users, Vibetune makes it easier.

 ---